A PROGRAM FOR CURIOUS CHILDREN

 How it works

 Two sessions a week.
-One asks what is happening.
+One asks what is.
 The other asks what if.

 Session one